okeeffed/cheat-sheets/AWS/AWS-CloudFormation-MasterClass.md

 For example, you might want to include resources that aren't available as AWS CloudFormation resource types.

 Check online for a walkthrough of custom resources.

+### Best practises to organize your CloudFormation templates